Finding a lawyer with the expertise you require

 - not borrow money from you;

-- give you clear and timely advice to assist you to understand relevant legal issues and to make informed choices about those issues and the costs involved; and
+- give you clear and timely advice to help you understand relevant legal issues and to make informed choices about those issues and the costs involved; and

-- provide, in writing, the basis on which your legal costs will be calculated and an estimate of your total legal costs (unless those costs, excluding GST and disbursements, are unlikely to exceed $750).
+- provide, in writing, the basis on which your legal costs will be charged – this may be an agreed fee or a fee calculated on the basis of time spent on the matter – and an estimate of your total legal costs (unless those costs, excluding GST and disbursements, are unlikely to exceed $750).

-Solicitors also have obligations imposed on them in relation to their practising certificate, the financial aspects of their practice and, on the handling of trust money (i.e. money held on behalf of clients).
+Lawyers also have obligations imposed on them in relation to their practising certificate, the financial aspects of their practice, and on the handling of trust money (i.e. money held on behalf of clients).
 There are stringent requirements in relation to the receiving, banking, record-keeping and auditing of trust accounts.
-Solicitors are prohibited from receiving money on behalf of clients who use false names, and from drawing cash from clients’ trust accounts.
+Lawyers are prohibited from receiving money on behalf of clients who use false names, and from drawing cash from clients’ trust accounts (except as lawfully allowed).